How Do I Fix a Rattling Water Pipe?

 This causes water to fill the air containers in your plumbing system.
 Once the air containers are filled with water, the pipes in your house will start to produce a rattling noise.
 To fix this problem, deactivate the water in your household.
 Next, activate a faucet on the first and second floors of your home and allow the water to drain out.
 This will release the excess water from the air containers beneath your walls.

 As the water is flushed, the air containers will become filled with air.
 Next, turn the faucet on your first floor off and activate the water in your household.
 Please do not turn the faucet off on your second floor until it starts to drain water.
-If you need assistance with a banging pipe on your property, give our team a call by phone at (703) 543-9649.
-We offer water line and plumbing services to homes in areas of Virginia such as Arlington, Leesburg, Alexandria, Ashburn, and Centreville.
+If you need assistance with a plumbing problem on your property, give our team a call by phone at (703) 543-9649.
+We offer plumbing services to homes in areas of Virginia such as Arlington, Leesburg, Alexandria, Ashburn, and Centreville.

 What Types of Sewer Pipes Do I Have On My Property?